martinezmp3/Hubitat-Monoprice-6-zone-controller-TCP-IP-Serial/README.md

 	What you need:

 -	A Hubitat Hub
--	A USR-TCP232-302 Low-Cost RS232 Serial to Ethernet Converter
+-	A USR-TCP232-302 Low-Cost RS232 Serial to Ethernet Converter or Linux base device with ser2tcp.py by Pavel Revak (https://github.com/pavelrevak/ser2tcp)
 -	DB9 to DB9 RS232 Serial Cable Male to Male

 	Instalation instructions:

+For RS232 Serial to Ethernet :
 -	Connect RS232 Serial to Ethernet to the switch or router on the same network where your habitat hub and pc you are using to configure the device is
 -	Connect RS232 Serial to Ethernet to the console port on the back of the amp whit DB9 to DB9 RS232 Serial Cable
 -	Now you need to find the IP that the device have use the default IP in the one a got was 192.168.0.7 and put the network card of the pc on the same range